-Number of shares granted after adjustment Sumber of shares adjustment Sumber of shares Ratio of stock split or reverse stock split
+Number of shares after adjustment = Number of shares before adjustment × Ratio of stock split or reverse stock split

 4. If the Company conducts a stock split or a reverse stock split after the day share acquisition rights are allotted, the payment amount per share shall be adjusted by the following formula and any fractions less than one yen resulting from the adjustment shall be rounded up.